sklumpe/SerialFIB/README.md

 into the command-line of your OS.

+### Installation on Zeiss Microscopes ###

+In order to install SerialFIB on Zeiss microscopes, you need to install the Zeiss SmartSEM API on your CrossBeam.
+Then, a clean conda installation with the packages as described above for TFS instruments will get you everything you need for running SerialFIB.
+The installation will be made easier in the future, and these improvements are undergoing.
+Until then, you will need to change following parameters in the Zeiss CrossBeam Driver to the appropriate file locations:

+In src/Zeiss/CrossbeamDriver.py:

+self.dummy_pattern=r"D:/SerialFIB/TemplatePatterns/Zeiss/layout001.ely"

+Pointing to the SerialFIB installation Directory.

+And potentially (this should be at the same location for any SmartSEM installation but might differ if it is not a standard installation): self.probe_table=r"C:/ProgramData/Carl Zeiss/SmartSEM/Config/ProbeTable.xml"

+pointing towards the ProbeTable of the microscope.

+Additionally, make sure that the standard API directory "C:/api/" exists, and if not, create it.

+Same goes for the standard API Drop directory:
+C:/ProgramData/Carl Zeiss/SmartFIB/API/Drop/

+Zeiss is working on the API installer to make sure that these are created automatically, but this is currently not the case.

+In the crossbeam_client.py file, you might need to adjust the path to the ProbeTable as described above: self.probe_table = r"C:/ProgramData/Carl Zeiss/SmartSEM/Config/ProbeTable.xml"

+That should be all.
+As mentioned before, installation will be improved to be more plug-and-play.
+If you run into problems, just drop an E-Mail to "klumpe@biochem.mpg.de".

 ### Usage ###

 A tutorial on how to use SerialFIB can be found in the repository. [https://github.com/sklumpe/SerialFIB/blob/main/20210428_SerialFIB_Tutorial.pdf](https://github.com/sklumpe/SerialFIB/blob/main/20210428_SerialFIB_Tutorial.pdf).